 This project was introduced by Haley Chimienti ’17, Gallery & Art Production Manager at Life on Earth.
-“I recognize the power that Unbound holds within the Sonoma County community, and I just knew that this project would resonate in the classroom and the hearts of my Alma Matter,” she said.
+“I recognize the power that Unbound holds within the Sonoma County community, and I just knew that this project would resonate in the classroom and the hearts of my Alma Mater,” she said.

 For the last few weeks of March, the art class has been planning and then executing their vision for the heart.
 In a combination of splatter and finger painting, students worked together bringing to life this colorful and fun project.

 For more information on the Unbound exhibit or Life on Earth, visit their website.